polazarus/capstone-sys.rs/README.md

 ## TODO

-  * Systemize the use of constants for C enums rather than Rust safe enum
   * Test and port the compilation for the union placholders computation under other platforms
   * Add an automatic system to find or build capstone